 Tanner moved forward with caution, and opened the black door, stepping out into the darkness beyond.
 We followed behind him, emerging upon an endless expanse of writhing meat.
 Above, stars and streaks of celestial gas shone through a cosmic abyss, like we were somehow standing beneath the night sky.

 "Get the gun!"
-I yelled, the taste of blood in my mouth as I pointed at the electrical cannon that had been knocked from my grip.
+I yelled.
+The taste of blood in my mouth, I pointed at the electrical cannon that had been knocked from my grip.
 Jefferies ran for it as the armored figure conjured a ball of flame in his free hand, and whipped it at Jefferies, narrowly missing him as it burst upon the fleshy ground in a fiery explosion.
-Jefferies rolled and picked up the weapon, triggering the charging process as the man turned his attention back to Barry, knocking the railgun from his hands with a strike of his sword.
+Jefferies rolled and picked up the weapon, triggering the charging process while the man turned his attention back to Barry, knocking the railgun from his hands with a strike of his sword.
 Barry stumbled back, clutching his bleeding wounds as another slash barely missed him, the man bellowing with laughter as he reveled in the terror of his enemies.
 Then, Jefferies fired the charged electrical cannon.
-The man's head and half his torso instantly vaporized with a thundering boom, blood spattering against me as his remains collapsed to the ground.
+The man's torso instantly vaporized with a deafening boom, blood spattering against me as his remains collapsed to the ground.
 One of them still remained near another fireteam, ramming his sword through a team member's chest before casting him off like a rag doll.
 Sprite soared through the air, and temporarily blinded him with a flash of its lasers before another engineer took aim with his electrical cannon, and blasted the creature to pieces with a thundering shockwave.

 They were finally dead, but the other teams had been reduced to only seven members, and we were almost too injured to fight.
 I slowly crawled to my feet, a dull pain radiating through my bones as Jefferies helped Tanner nearby.